bakpakin/moonmint/README.md

 ### Templates

-Templates are pretty simple - They are fancy string constructors.
+Templates are pretty simple - They are fancy string constructors that work well with html (HTML escaped).
+You can insert variable text into the templates via inserts.

 ```lua
 local template = moonmint.template('Hello, {{currentUser}}!')